guyboertje/guyboertje.github.io/_posts/2014-04-21-more-flesh-on-the-interface-bones.md

 ---
 {% include JB/setup %}

-I discovered, when preparing for a diffent post, that defining interfaces can be generalised.
+I discovered, when preparing for a different post, that defining interfaces can be generalised.

 One can subclass Module ([wat?](http://solnic.eu/2012/08/13/subclassing-module-for-fun-and-profit.html)) and provide a hash of signatures that define an interface...